-You can perform this task from the command line with the /usr/websm/bin/smgenkeycr command.Get the Certificates Signed by the CA.
+You can perform this task from the command line with the /usr/websm/bin/smgenkeycr command.

 2. Get the Certificates Signed by the CA.

 Transfer the certificate request file to your CA. The certificate request does not contain secret data.
 However, the integrity and authenticity during transfer must be ensured.